Do you want to compare SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms?

 Okay, so now we know the easiest way to make surveys, let’s also see how it matches up to some alternatives.

-SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms
+COMPARED: SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms

 When we reviewed WPForms vs SurveyMonkey vs Qualtrics, we talked about how Qualtrics is aimed at universities and large corporations.
+But these 3 tools are all aimed squarely at businesses.

 SurveyGizmo was recently rebranded Alchemer, so we’ll use the new brand name for the main review.